Is Your Spouse Hiding Assets?

 How can assets be hidden?

-1) Make gifts to family and friends (with the understanding it will be
+- Made up as gifts to family and friends (with the understanding it will

-2) Multiple Internet banking accounts-no statements mailed to the home
+- Multiple Internet banking accounts-no statements mailed to the home;

-3) Use a PO Box as mailing address;
+- Use of a PO Box as mailing address;

 How can you track down “hidden assets?”

-Hire a divorce attorney, private investigator and/or a forensic accountant.
+To do this you should hire a divorce attorney, private investigator and/or

 With over 35 years of experience as a divorce attorney and as a psychologically-trained